swlaschin/fsadvent2016book/2016-12-02-Kristian_Schmidt/index.md

 **By Kristian Schmidt**

 What the most efficient way to get the F# community into the christmas spirit?
 Someone using F# in production, surely.
-So today I’m going to give a little intro to our latest project, and reflect a bit on the challenges we faced.
+So today I'm going to give a little intro to our latest project, and reflect a bit on the challenges we faced.

 ## Intro

-I work at [PFA Pension](https://www.pfa.dk/) in the actuarial modelling department, where our primary task is to calculate the total liabilities for the company’s insurance policies.
-The liability is the amount of money we need to set aside to be sure that we’re able to pay our obligations to our customers.
+I work at [PFA Pension](https://www.pfa.dk/) in the actuarial modelling department, where our primary task is to calculate the total liabilities for the company's insurance policies.
+The liability is the amount of money we need to set aside to be sure that we're able to pay our obligations to our customers.

-I have [previously spoken](http://www.kreutz.us/2016/01/20/slides-from-my-talk-at-mf-k/) about how we’ve used F# to calculate the value of individual contracts.
+I have [previously spoken](http://www.kreutz.us/2016/01/20/slides-from-my-talk-at-mf-k/) about how we've used F# to calculate the value of individual contracts.
 This is the extension of that work, in which we consider entire policies consisting of multiple contracts.
-So where calculating the value of one contract was math heavy, this project’s focus is more on implementing business rules and taming the complexity of these, along with fleshing out the structure of the problem domain in types.
+So where calculating the value of one contract was math heavy, this project's focus is more on implementing business rules and taming the complexity of these, along with fleshing out the structure of the problem domain in types.

-I won’t be getting into too many specifics, but instead I’ll focus on self contained bits I think the community will find interesting.
+I won't be getting into too many specifics, but instead I'll focus on self contained bits I think the community will find interesting.

 ## The Existing Solution

 Pension companies having to calculate liabilities is nothing new, and we already had an existing solution in place.
 This was written in the SAS statistical programming language.
-For those of you that, thankfully, don’t know about it, SAS is a row-based data-processing language, where you write a function (a so called data-step) to process each row of a table.
-The main abstraction is a macro, which is just like a function, except it’s just directly inserted into your code.
+For those of you that, thankfully, don't know about it, SAS is a row-based data-processing language, where you write a function (a so called data-step) to process each row of a table.
+The main abstraction is a macro, which is just like a function, except it's just directly inserted into your code.
 So you have to be careful not to use the same variable names from your macros in your other code.
 Oh, and did I mention that all variables are global?

 People often shun the big rewrite, but in our case, we were at a place where no one wanted to change the existing code in fear of what might happen.
 We were also using a language that was generating additional complexity instead of limiting it.
 So, for me at least, it was a no brainer.